NVIDIA/NeMo/docs/source/core/core.rst

 - exp_manager
 - model

-Model configuration always contain train_ds, validation_ds, test_ds, and optim.
-Model architectures vary across domains so please see the ASR, NLP, and TTS Collections documentation for more detailed information on Model architecture configuration.
+Model configuration always contain ``train_ds``, ``validation_ds``, ``test_ds``, and ``optim``.
+Model architectures vary across domains, therefore, refer to the ASR, NLP, and TTS Collections documentation for more detailed information on Model architecture configuration.

-A NeMo configuration file should look something like this:
+A NeMo configuration file should look similar to the following:

 .. code-block:: yaml